Three 10-week summer academic sessions, separated by two 34-week field internships.

-The 2012 full-time enrollment figure for the combined master's and doctoral programs was 402.
+The full-time enrollment figure for the combined master's and doctoral programs is typically between 400-410 students.

 The School for Social Work seeks to provide educational opportunities for students knowing that many of them will require financial assistance.
 The financial assistance of the school consists of grant and loan funds and is awarded based on need.
 Through the generous support of alumni and friends of the school, endowment funds have been established that are explicitly used to support students through scholarships.

 More than 1.4 million items.
 Special-subject libraries for the fine arts, the performing arts and the sciences; distinguished collection of women's history manuscripts; nationally prominent rare book collection; largest liberal arts college library - larger than many unversity libraries.

 Networked PCs and Macintoshes; multi-user UNIX servers; several academic resource centers and departmental computing clusters.
 All student rooms are wired for Internet access and cable TV.

 Housing during the June to August academic sessions is available on campus in co-ed or single-sex dormitories.
 Limited off-campus housing is available through private arrangement.
 (The school regrets that we do not offer housing to accommodate animals.)
 During the field work internship sessions, housing arrangements must be made by students; costs vary by region.

 There are nearly 5,000 alumni of the school, residing in 50 states and 19 foreign countries.
 Together they form a vast network of skilled professionals providing leadership in a variety of social work settings including family service agencies, mental health centers, child welfare agencies, schools and hospitals.
 They are a vital and professionally involved group with a strong commitment to the school and to the profession of social work.